 PRAYER FOCUS AREAS

-WORSHIP TEAM
+CHAPLAINCY TEAM

-They lead Morning Prayer in each class once a week.
+They lead morning prayer in each class once a week.
 They monitor prayer tables in classrooms and the prayer areas around school.

 MINI VINNIES

-Children in Key Stage 1 and 2 are given the opportunity to join our newly developing Mini Vinnies groups.
+Children in Key Stage 2 are given the opportunity to join our newly developing Mini Vinnies groups.
 The children have time to examine issues of social justice as primary age members of the Society of St Vincent de Paul.
 They lead fundraising events and community outreach activities i.e. collecting food for the local foodbank.
 Children who take part in this group are becoming “Vincentians for Life” and developing their active faith through good deeds and prayer.

 RETREATS